International Students Office (ISO)

 Tuition and Enrollment Fees

 Tuition and enrollment fees will be collected in full at the time of registration.
-International student tuition for the academic year is $254 per unit (subject to change).
-As indicated on the explanation of costs on the Financial Certification form, students must verify that they have available approximately $20,000 per academic year.
+International student tuition for the academic year is $283 per unit (subject to change).
+As indicated on the explanation of costs on the Financial Certification form, students must verify that they have available approximately $23,000 for the first academic year.
 The bank statement must show an actual amount.

 To qualify for admission, students must have graduated from high school (or have attained a high school graduation equivalency) or be at least 18 years of age by the beginning of the entering semester.